Nijenhuis BiHom-Lie bialgebras and differential Lie bialgebras: Abstract

 \section{Abstract}

 In this paper, we first introduce the concept of Nijenhuis BiHom-Lie algebras.
-We then establish the equivalence relations between the Manin triples of Nijenhuis BiHom-Lie algebras, Nijenhuis BiHom-Lie bialgebras, and matched pairs of Nijenhuis BiHom-Lie algebras.
-Furthermore, we show that such an equivalence also holds for differential Lie bialgebras, together with their associated Manin triples and corresponding matched pairs.
+We then establish the equivalence relations among Manin triples of Nijenhuis BiHom-Lie algebras, Nijenhuis BiHom-Lie bialgebras, and matched pairs of Nijenhuis BiHom-Lie algebras.
+Furthermore, we establish the connection between (Nijenhuis) BiHom-Lie bialgebras and the corresponding Yang-Baxter equations.
+Moreover, we apply the above theoretical framework to differential Lie algebras and obtain a series of related results.
+Finally, we illustrate the relationships among all structures investigated in this paper via two commutative diagrams.